tstillwell/appengine_multiblog/README.md

 check the SDK console window first to see if there is a stack trace or other error message being logged there.

-The documentaiton for the Local Development Server can be found here
+The documentation for the Local Development Server can be found here

 http://cloud.google.com/appengine/docs/standard/python/tools/using-local-server